NativeFutbol/NativeFutbol/README.md

 ### Home Page

 On the home page, there are automatic carousel views that the user can scroll through.
-The top section shows infomation about upcoming and recent matches of a football league, which can be changed by the dropdown.
+The top section shows information about upcoming and recent matches of a football league, which can be changed by the dropdown.
 Recent events are displayed at the bottom, and they can be clicked on for the user to read more about.

 <div align="center">
 <img src="https://media3.giphy.com/media/0VbGQi0icGMhXGjbz8/giphy.gif" width="250"/>&nbsp;&nbsp;&nbsp;